-Roasted Garlic-Basil Brown Rice is an excellent fresh, and flavorful side dish, and it’s also perfect to sit beneath stews to soak up the delicious flavors.The flavors in this bowl of comfort are a culinary transition from summer to fall.
+Roasted Garlic Rice with Basil is made with brown rice and it’s an excellent fresh, and flavorful side dish.
+It’s also perfect to sit beneath stews to soak up the delicious flavors.The flavors in this bowl of comfort are a culinary transition from summer to fall.

 The last of my dad’s beautiful, summer, garden basil blended with warm, creamy, slow roasted garlic.
 Need I say more?

 Well okay, I have a few more things to say. 😉